 suicide in patients taking isotretinoin.
 Government oversight has resulted in a highly publicized and very burdensome national registration system for those taking the drug.
 This has reinforced concerns in many patients and their families have that isotretinoin is dangerous.
 In fact, large-scale studies so far have shown no convincing evidence of increased risk for those taking isotretinoin compared with the general population.
 It is important for those taking this drug to report changes in mood or bowel habits (or any other symptoms) to their doctors.
 Even patients who are being treated for depression are not barred from taking isotretinoin, whose striking success often improves the mood and outlook of patients with severe disease.

-acne using lasers and similar devices, alone or in conjunction with
+acne using special lights and similar devices, alone or in conjunction with

 photosensitizing dyes.
 It appears that these treatments are safe and can be effective, but it is not clear that their success is lasting.
 At this point, laser treatment of acne is best thought of as an adjunct to conventional therapy, rather than as a substitute.